grnet/apimas/docs/drf_adapter.rst

 Create server-side applications
 *******************************

-You can easily build a server-side application by using a backend which supports APIMAS.
-Currently, there is a package named ``apimas-drf`` which taking advantage of `django rest framework`_ framework to build REST APIs on top of a `django`_ application.
+You can easily build a server-side application by using an APIMAS backend.
+Currently, the only backend supported is ``apimas-drf`` which is uses `django rest framework`_ to build REST APIs on top of a `django`_ application.

 .. _django rest framework: http://www.django-rest-framework.org/
 .. _django: https://www.djangoproject.com/